offchan42/Unity3D-Python-Communication/README.md

 ## Getting Started

-1. Open UnityProject (its `dll` files are using .NET 4.x version), run the `SampleScene`.
+1. Open UnityProject (its `dll` files are targeting .NET 4.x version) and run the `SampleScene`.
 2. Run python file `server.py` using command `python server.py` on a command prompt.
 3. You should start seeing messages being logged inside Unity and the command prompt.

 Specifically, Unity will send request with a message `Hello` 10 times, and Python will simply reply `World` 10 times.
 There is a one second sleep between each reply on the server (to simulate long processing time of the request).

-Please read the comments inside python files and you will understand everything more deeply.
+Please read the comments inside `server.py` and you will understand everything more deeply.

 **The most important thing is that you should follow the 3 getting started steps first.
 Don't skip it!**